pacheeko/J--_Compiler/README.txt

 Run instructions:

-Type './parser testfile' to run the parser, with testfile being the directory of the file you would like to parse.
-The file 'parse.t23' has been included for testing purposes.
-Execute the command './parser parse.t23' with the parse.t23 file in the same directory as the parser to parse through this test example.
+Type './main testfile' to run the parser, with testfile being the directory of the file you would like to parse.
+Several test files have been included.
+For example, execute the command './main test1.txt' with the test1.txt file in the same directory as the compiler to do semantic checking on this test example.

-** The parser has been compiled and tested on the CPSC linux machines. **
+** The compiler has been compiled and tested on the CPSC linux machines. **